3dna/my_webhook_server/README.md

-# Your Webhook Server
+# My Webhook Server

-In this repository is code for setting up your webserver that accept webhooks.
+In this repository has example code for setting up a webserver that accept webhooks.
 Webhooks are sent from NationBuilder to your webserver via [HTTP POST requests](http://en.wikipedia.org/wiki/POST_(HTTP)).

 Each server is setup to accept an HTTP POST request with a body  containing the information for a person.
 An example request body is in the file ```person_created.json```.
 That file has JSON of the same format if you had a webhook triggered when a person is created.